toasterparty/metroid-fool/hints.md

   <summary>I'm having trouble in Chapel of the Elders</summary>

 ```
-Scan momma sheegoth to change the lock-on target to her head and use charged power beam shots.
+Scan the Adult Sheegoth to change the lock-on target to its head and use charged Power Beam shots.
 ```

 </details>